natalie-vandepol/compare_taxonomy/README.md

-# Fungal microbiomes: strategies for improving taxonomy resolution of environmental sequences
+# Fungal microbiomes: a strategy for improved taxonomic resolution of environmental ITS sequences

 Table of Contents
 --------